bitjump-io/BetterSqlFormat/README.md

-# JavaScript Library to format T-SQL
+# Better-SQL-Format - A JavaScript library to format T-SQL

-This is a JavaScript library to format T-SQL written in F#.
-It is compiled to JavaScript with Fable.
+This is a JavaScript library to format T-SQL.
+The source code is written in F# which is then compiled to JavaScript with [Fable](https://fable.io).

 ## Requirements